dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 ---

 ## Text Summarization
 One of the standard tasks in natural language generation is text summarization.
 Text summarization can include many different flavors and domains.
-In fact, one of the most promising applications of language models is the ability to summarize articles and concepts into quick and easy to read summaries.
+One of the most promising applications of language models is the ability to summarize articles and concepts into quick and easy-to-read summaries.
 Let's try a basic summarization task using prompts.

 Let's say I am interested to learn about antibiotics, I could try a prompt like this: